Deuthe/Bufab-Game-Student-Activity/README.md

-# 🔩 Bufab Game
+# 🔩 Bufab Game Activity for Fontys Students.
 ![Bufab Logo](https://www.bufabflos.com/wp-content/themes/renewmyid/img/logo-bufab-flos.svg)

-A simple guessing game built with **FastAPI** where users can guess how many bolts are in the jar.
+A simple guessing game built with **FastAPI** where students visiting the company can guess how many bolts are in the jar.
 One submission per device is allowed — no cheating! 😏

-Based on the Flipper Zero Evil Portals

 ---